 She also serves as the firm’s lead attorney for its Reglan litigation, where she has done extensive work in ensuring the survival of those claims despite the challenges created by the Supreme Court’s generic preemption decision, Pliva v.
 Mensing, in 2011.
 Reglan is associated with the development of uncontrolled muscle movements, a permanent and incurable condition known as Tardive Dyskinesia.

-In addition to being the lead attorney for Reglan claims, Danielle devotes the rest of her time to talcum powder litigation against defendants Johnson & Johnson, Johnson & Johnson Consumer Companies, Inc., and Imerys Talc America, Inc. In February 2016, Danielle, along with her law partners Jere Beasley, Ted Meadows and David Dearing secured a $72 million verdict against these defendants in St. Louis City Court on behalf of the family of Jackie Fox.
+In addition to her work as lead attorney for Invokana and Reglan claims, Danielle devotes the rest of her practice to talcum powder litigation against defendants Johnson & Johnson, Johnson & Johnson Consumer Companies Inc., and Imerys Talc America Inc. In February 2016, Danielle, along with her law partners Jere Beasley, Ted Meadows and David Dearing, secured a $72 million verdict against these defendants in St. Louis City Court on behalf of the family of Jackie Fox.
 The verdict includes $10 million in actual damages and $62 million in punitive damages.
 The jury found Johnson & Johnson guilty of negligence, conspiracy and fraud.

 More than 1,200 others nationwide claim that Johnson & Johnson talcum powder products, when used in the perineal area, significantly increases a woman’s risk of developing ovarian cancer.
 There are multiple trial settings this year, and Danielle will be a member of the trial team for all upcoming cases.
-Danielle and the other members of the talc litigation team have been nominated as a Finalist for the 2016 Public Justice Trial Lawyer of the Year Award in recognition of their work on these cases.
+Danielle and the other members of the talc litigation team were nominated as a finalist for the 2016 Public Justice Trial Lawyer of the Year Award in recognition of their work on these cases.

 Danielle’s civil litigation experience has focused primarily on claims that impact and highlight important issues in women’s health, a cause for which she is most proud to advance.
 Prior to moving full-time to the talc litigation, she was one of the attorneys litigating claims related to transvaginal mesh (TVM).
-Transvaginal mesh is used to repair conditions such as pelvic organ prolapse (POP) and stress urinary incontinence (SUI).
+Transvaginal mesh is used to repair conditions such as pelvic organ prolapse and stress urinary incontinence.
 Reported complications from transvaginal placement of the mesh include erosion of the mesh into the vaginal tissue, organ perforation, pain, infection, painful intercourse and urinary and fecal incontinence.
 Often women require surgery to remove the mesh.
 In some cases, this can require multiple procedures without successful removing all of the mesh.
 The TVM claims involve transvaginal mesh manufactured by Bard, Boston Scientific, Caldera, Cook Medical and Johnson & Johnson and more than 70,000 women have been affected by these unreasonably dangerous products.

-As an Associate, Danielle was an integral part of the Hormone Replacement Therapy (HRT) litigation.
+As an associate, Danielle was an integral part of the Hormone Replacement Therapy litigation.
 Hormone Replacement Therapy, including drugs such as Premarin, Prempro and Provera, have been associated with the development of breast cancer, and a black box warning was added to these products to address this very serious risk.
 The drugs also were promoted for off-label uses, including prevention of cardiovascular disease and Alzheimer’s disease, however, these promoted “benefits” were shown to be non-existent.
 Because of the nature of the injury, Danielle routinely handled the in extremis plaintiff depositions for these cases, where she prepared these very sick and dying women for depositions to preserve their testimony for trial.
 Danielle was also part of the trial team that secured a $72.6 million verdict in 2011, on behalf of three plaintiffs in Philadelphia, who took HRT drugs and later developed breast cancer.

 In August 2010, Danielle was specially appointed by the Chief Justice of the Eleventh Circuit Court of Appeals, Ed Carnes, to brief and orally argue a claim on behalf of a pro se petitioner before the appellate court.
 Despite this being her first time before the 11th Circuit, she won the appeal on behalf of her client.

-Danielle was selected as a 2016 recipient of the American Association for Justice (AAJ) F. Scott Baldwin Award.
+In addition, Danielle was selected as a 2016 recipient of the American Association for Justice F. Scott Baldwin Award.
 The award was established to honor and recognize F. Scott Baldwin of Marshall, Texas, a world-renowned trial lawyer, whose efforts have produced outstanding awards for injured victims and their families.
 The award is presented in recognition of the legendary degree of excellence and compassion that Scott Baldwin has brought to the profession and the significant time he has invested in training, preparing and encouraging lawyers to the profession of trial law.

 She was also president of the Montgomery County Association for Justice for 2016.
 She is an active member of the American Association for Justice, where she works intimately with the Minority Caucus and the Women’s Caucus.
-Through these caucuses, she has participated in a number of “Lobby Days”, where she has advocated on behalf of plaintiffs to members of Congress.
+Through these caucuses, she has participated in a number of “Lobby Days,” where she has advocated on behalf of plaintiffs to members of Congress.
 She is a board member of the Alabama Post-Conviction Relief Project, where she works to secure funding for indigent defendants who have been unfairly convicted and sentenced to Alabama’s Death Row.
-She is a member of the Alabama State Bar, the American Association for Justice, the Alabama Association for Justice, the Montgomery County Bar Association, and the Capital City Bar Association.
+She has been appointed to the board of Emory University Emerging Leaders and to a Duke Law committee focusing on best practices for the appointment of women and minority lawyers in class actions/MDLs.
+She is also a member of the Alabama State Bar, the American Association for Justice, the Alabama Association for Justice, and the Capital City Bar Association.

 Before graduating from law school in 2007, she interned at the Federal Defender Office for the Middle District of Alabama.
-Upon passing the bar on April 25, 2008, she was immediately hired as an Assistant Federal Defender.
+Upon passing the bar on April 25, 2008, she was immediately hired as an assistant federal defender.
 As an AFD, she was appointed by federal judges in the district to represent indigent defendants newly charged with federal crimes.
 She also was the first attorney in the office to be assigned to both the trial unit and the habeas unit simultaneously.
 Her work with the habeas unit involved extensive appellate work, both at the state post-conviction appeal level, as well as federal level appeals on behalf of defendants who have been unfairly convicted and sentenced to death row.
-She left the Federal Defenders Office in June 2009, when she joined the Beasley Allen Firm as an Associate.
+She left the Federal Defenders Office in June 2009, when she joined the Beasley Allen Firm as an associate.